Send notification emails for Git pushes

 By default, git-multimail mostly takes its configuration from the following git config settings:

 This describes the general environment of the repository.
-In most cases, you do not need to specify a value for this variable: git-multimail will autodetect which environment to use.
 Currently supported values:

 the username of the pusher is read from $GL_USER, the repository name is read from $GL_REPO, and the From: header value is optionally read from gitolite.conf (see multimailhook.from).